ryohonda-hub/END-AMR-Asia/latest/job_submission/README_en_jobsubmission.md

-# How to Write and Run a Job Submission Script
+# How to Prepare and Run a Job Submission Script
 for Slurm on NIG Supercomputer, Last updated: 2025-04-19

 ## Preparing the Log Directory